-- Mechanical fuel pump, remove coil wire and crank engine over for 10 seconds to allow fuel bowls to fill.
 This procedure can prevent a power valve blow out.
-Reconnect coil wire when finished.
-Electric fuel pumps, let the fuel bowls fill in stages by turning the ignition on and then off, let fuel pump run for a few seconds at a time.
-This procedure can prevent the needle from being forced up at an angle not allowing the needle to seat properly. - 2.
-Remove the sight plug from the fuel bowl. - 3.
-Start the vehicle. - 4.
-Loosen the lock screw at the top of the assembly. - 5.
-Turn the adjusting nut while holding the screw in place until the fuel level is at the bottom of the sight plug hole even with the threads.
-A slight trickle can be seen at the threads.
-Turn the adjusting nut clockwise to lower the fuel level and counter-clockwise to raise the fuel level.
+Reconnect the coil wire when finished.
+For electric fuel pumps, let the fuel bowls fill in stages by turning the ignition on and then off, letting the fuel pump run for a few seconds at a time.
+This procedure can prevent the needle from being forced up at an angle not allowing the needle to seat properly.